Postdoc position at SGL

 Fellowship Description

 The Space and Geophysics Laboratory (SGL) of the Applied Research Laboratories, The University of Texas at Austin (ARL:UT) wishes to invite applications for one or more postdoctoral fellowship positions.
-SGL has an active research and development program in Geodesy and active research interests in a number of areas, including:

-• VLBI processing applied to systems of non-identical antennas
+- Radio astronomy, including Very Long Baseline Interferometry (VLBI) processing applied to systems of non-identical antennas

-This position will support existing projects, as well as independent research.
-The appropriate candidate will be required to work with other personnel to provide research, technical analyses, and recommendations for existing sponsored efforts and pursue, at about half-time, an independent research program aimed at publication.
-ARL:UT is also collaborating with the UT Center for Space Research, and other UT research teams.
-The ideal candidate will be expected to join and independently pursue these collaborations.
+The candidate will work with other personnel to provide research, technical analyses, and recommendations for existing sponsored efforts, as well as pursue, at about half-time, an independent research program aimed at publication.
+The topic area will be coordinated between the successful candidate and ARL:UT.
+The ideal candidate will also submit proposals as the Principle Investigator and pursue outside funding opportunities.

-The appointment is contingent upon the completion of the requirements for a Ph.D. and will be for an initial period of one year with the possibility of renewal for up to three years.
+The appointment is contingent upon the completion of the requirements for a PhD and will be for an initial period of one year with the possibility of renewal for up to three years.
 Outstanding recipients may be considered for staff positions at the completion of their appointment.
 U.S. citizenship is required.
 Subject to a government security investigation and must meet eligibility requirements for access to classified information at the level appropriate to the project requirements of the position.

 Salary Range: determined by experience and qualifications.
 Excellent fringe benefits.